‘Simply losing it’: Bitter fight brews over federal judge’s forced retirement effort

 Appointed in 1984 by former President Reagan, Newman, who will turn 96 next month, became the first person to be appointed directly to the Federal Circuit.

 She is the oldest active federal judge, but the judiciary overall has generally trended older.
-In 2020, the average age of federal judges was 69, older than any time in U.S. history, according to research conducted by Francis Chen, an associate professor at University of Minnesota Law School.
+In 2020, the average age of federal judges was 69, older than any time in U.S. history, according to research conducted by Francis Shen, who at the time was an associate professor at University of Minnesota Law School.

 As judges age, speculation runs rampant about when they might retire, and which president might replace them.

-Note: CORRECTION: Francis Shen, then an associate professor at the University of Minnesota Law School, conducted research on the age of federal judges.
-Incorrect information appeared in an earlier version of this story.
-This story was updated at 8:53 a.m.